 Finally, it is important to note that the CGIAR Centres and research initiatives are involved in numerous partnerships with a wide range of national agricultural research and extension services (NARES), universities, private sector businesses and non-governmental organisations (NGOs) as well as civil society.
 There is also extensive collaboration with regional and international organisations, notably the UN Food and Agriculture Organisation (FAO), the International Fund for Agricultural Development (IFAD), the World Food Programme (WFP) and the World Bank.
-CGIAR representatives participate in the Conferences of the Parties to the Climate Change (UNFCCC) and Biodiversity (CBD) conventions.
-A recent high-level panel convened by the management has examined the "strategic engagement" of the CGIAR entities with partners, coming up with a series of recommendations to ensure "a visible process for inclusive agenda setting, co-design and co-ownership of One CGIAR's programmatic efforts."
-These include, inter alia: i) strengthening the participation of stakeholders from the global south in CGIAR governance; ii) transparent modalities for the design of research initiatives; and, iii) strengthened collaboration with national research and innovation systems.
+CGIAR representatives participate in the Conferences of the Parties (COPs) to the Climate Change (UNFCCC) and Biodiversity (CBD) conventions.
+A recent high-level panel convened by the management has examined the "strategic engagement" of the CGIAR entities with partners, coming up with recommendations to ensure "a visible process for inclusive agenda setting, co-design and co-ownership of One CGIAR's programmatic efforts."